umdevelopera/um-account-tabs/README.md

 ### How to install from ZIP archive

-You can install this plugin from the [ZIP file](https://drive.google.com/file/d/1yeczJuNODBHQYiAZcHUkURzCv46NIcgN/view?usp=sharing) as any other plugin.
+You can install this plugin from this [ZIP file](https://drive.google.com/file/d/1v6XpMQ6phoygx4U_jaF2REfz8z1Dn_sv/view?usp=sharing) as any other plugin.
 Follow [this instruction](https://wordpress.org/support/article/managing-plugins/#upload-via-wordpress-admin).

 ## How to use